Does Dairy Cause Inflammation? Here's What a Dietitian Says

 The Bottom Line

 Unless you have a milk allergy, research suggests that dairy is not the root cause of low-grade inflammation in the body.
 In fact, consuming foods like yogurt may actually help to reduce inflammation.
 But, you may want to try temporarily cutting out both dairy and gluten for a few weeks if you have existing inflammation or irritations in the body.
 Focus on whole, minimally processed foods, de-stress and allow your body to calm down.
-Then, try adding back a little yogurt or other dairy.
+Then, try adding dairy back to your diet.
 You may find that dairy isn't an issue when your body is in a healthy place.